 With this also comes with our focus on developing youth talent while using the game to contribute to society.

-GFA is composed of a number of political bodies (such as the Congress and the Executive Committee) and the administration.
+GFA is composed of a number of political bodies (such as the Congress and the Executive Council) and the administration.
 The highest political position is the GFA President, elected every four years by GFA’s members.

 The GFA administration, with over 100 people from all parts of the country, is based in Accra.
 It is run by the General Secretary (CEO).